 Raspberry fruitworms, also known as raspberry beetles (or raspberry fruit worms), are members of a small family of beetles known as the Butyridae.

-The damage caused by these beetles can range from the occasional worm in your raspberry to major destruction of the leaves and severe infestation of the berries.
+The damage caused by these beetles can range from the occasional worm in a homegrown raspberry to major destruction of the leaves and severe infestation of the berries throughout your crop.

 In addition, heavy damage to the leaves can result in a weaker plant that will produce fewer fruits.

-The degree of infestation will dictate whether you will need to implement control measures, and we will guide you through the process of monitoring these pests and deciding on the appropriate course of action.
+The degree of infestation will dictate whether you will need to implement control measures.
+We will guide you through the process of monitoring these pests and deciding on the appropriate course of action.

 What You’ll Learn